marty90/fast-exam/README.md

 ```

 The option are:
--`-h, --help`            Show Help
+- `-h, --help`            Show Help
--`--course COURSE` The name of the course
+- `--course COURSE` The name of the course
--`--db DB` The folder of the quiz DB
+- `--db DB` The folder of the quiz DB
--`--versions VERSIONS` How many versions of the exam to create
+- `--versions VERSIONS` How many versions of the exam to create
--`--structure STRUCTURE` How to sample the DB.
+- `--structure STRUCTURE` How to sample the DB.
 In the form of *group*:n,*group*:n.
 E.g., `general:1,bash:1,open:1`
--`--outdir OUTDIR` Where to save PDFs
+- `--outdir OUTDIR` Where to save PDFs
--`--quizbegin` If set, put all quiz before open questions
+- `--quizbegin` If set, put all quiz before open questions
--`--quizrandom` If set, randomize quiz aswer order
+- `--quizrandom` If set, randomize quiz aswer order
--`--lang LANG` Language.
+- `--lang LANG` Language.
 Supported IT and EN
--`--seed SEED` Seed of the `random`
+- `--seed SEED` Seed of the `random`
--`--template TEMPLATE` Template to use.
+- `--template TEMPLATE` Template to use.
 Defaults to 'template.tex'
--`--disclaimer DISCLAIMER` Instructions for the exam to print in the PDF
+- `--disclaimer DISCLAIMER` Instructions for the exam to print in the PDF

 ## Operation